dbpedia/dbpedia-lookup/lookup-indexer/README.md

 ##### text
 The field will be indexed and tokenized, which is useful for indexing any text with multiple words.
 Search queries can then return matches for each word.

+##### uri
+The field will be indexed but *not* tokenized or changed in any way.
+Useful for uris or other identifiers that should only match in its entirety.
+Uses the [UriAnalzyer](./src/main/java/org/dbpedia/lookup/indexer/UriAnalyzer.java).

 ##### string
 The field will be indexed but *not* tokenized.
-Useful for identifiers that should only match in its entirety.
-The field value will be indexed in its lowercase form.
+The field value will be indexed in its *lowercase* form.
+[StringPhraseAnalyzer](./src/main/java/org/dbpedia/lookup/indexer/StringPhraseAnalyzer.java).

 ##### stored
 Creates a field that is stored but not indexed.
 No changes to the string are applied.